Kidzu in the Community

 We recognize and value the diversity and richness of our community, the uniqueness and variability of individual learning styles and family circumstances, and the need to continue to serve all children and families, despite their access to the internet or other resources.
 As soon as museums and schools closed, we began to work together with our local school district, social service agencies, and other nonprofits offering hunger relief and nutritional resources to families in need.
-Below are printable and bi-lingual versions of some of our virtual resources that have gone home with weekly meals across our county.
-Over a thousand children currently have weekly access through this program to Kidzu@Home content, and we are now working to deepen our impact and broaden our reach.
+Here are printable and bi-lingual versions of some of our virtual resources that have gone home with weekly meals across our county.
 Please share these resources widely and help us continue our mission of feeding minds, bodies, and imaginations.

 Kidzu is dedicated to creating a more equitable, inclusive, and sustainable world.
 In 2021 we are taking the initiative to provide family-centered activities every month based on the United Nations 17 Sustainable Development Goals and 170 Daily Actions to Transform Our World.